 Kyoto Imperial Palace (Kyoto Gosho) is the former ruling palace of the Emperor of Japan.
 The original palace was first used as the second palace of Emperor Kogen until he was enthroned to the emperor and declared it as the official imperial palace during the Genko War in 1331.
 Since then, the palace had been maintained by the authorities, such as Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu.
 The present building of the palace was constructed in 1855 and was used as the residence of Emperor Komei and Emperor Meiji until the Meiji Restoration in 1869.
 Even after Emperor Meiji moved to Tokyo, enthronement of a new emperor and other state ceremonies were still held here in the Meiji (1868 - 1912), Taisho (1912 - 1926) and Showa (1926 - 1989) Periods.

-Today the grounds of the palace are open to the public and the Imperial Household Agency hosts public tours of the buildings (Booking required).
-Behind the Shishin-den main hall, there are graceful structures, such as Seiryo-den hall which take you back to the he brilliant court life in medieval times.
+Today, the grounds of the palace are open to the public and the Imperial Household Agency hosts public tours of the buildings (Booking required).
+Behind the Shishin-den main hall, there are graceful structures, such as Seiryo-den hall which take you back to the brilliant court life in medieval times.

-*Note: You need to join the tour to enter.
+*Note: You need to join a visit tour to enter.
 Advance booking is required at the Kyoto office of the Imperial Household Agency.
 Online application is also available (Please visit the link below).
 Children under 18 years old cannot join the tour.